htcondor/htcondor/docs/admin-manual/security.rst

 :index:`UID_DOMAIN` matches, and the user exists as the same UID in password files on both the submitting machine and on the execute machine, the job will run as the submitting user.
-If the user does not exist in the execute machine’s password file and ``SOFT_UID_DOMAIN`` :index:`SOFT_UID_DOMAIN` is True, then the job will run under the submitting user’s UID anyway (as defined in the submitting machine’s password file).
-If ``SOFT_UID_DOMAIN`` is False, and ``UID_DOMAIN`` matches, and the user is not in the execute machine’s password file, then the job execution attempt will be aborted.
+If the user does not exist in the execute machine's password file and ``SOFT_UID_DOMAIN`` :index:`SOFT_UID_DOMAIN` is True, then the job will run under the submitting user's UID anyway (as defined in the submitting machine's password file).
+If ``SOFT_UID_DOMAIN`` is False, and ``UID_DOMAIN`` matches, and the user is not in the execute machine's password file, then the job execution attempt will be aborted.

 Running HTCondor as Non-Root